-This year a Primary Learning Centre will be constructed on the Parish Car Park site, with a new Parish Car Park built at the southern side of the Church.
+In 2021 a Primary Learning Centre was constructed on the Parish Car Park site, with a new Parish Car Park and built at the southern side of the Church.

-The Primary Learning Centre will have a variety of classrooms that are flexible in design, enabling curriculum interactions.
-The Centre will include toilets for the Primary Students.
-The current primary toilet block will be demolished.
+The Primary Learning Centre has a variety of classrooms that are flexible in design, enabling curriculum interactions.
+The Centre includes toilets for the Primary Students, with the current primary toilet block to be demolished.

-ROAM Architects will continue their engagement with the College beyond 2021 to develop a Master Plan to meet the demands of future regional population growth.
+ROAM Architects will continue their engagement with the College to develop a Master Plan to meet the demands of future regional population and growth.